idank/holykeebs-docs/firmware/index.md

 1. `-e OLED=yes` enables the OLED.
 1. `-j8` parallizes the build process.

-### Trackpoint + Trackball
+### Trackpoint + Trackball/Touchpad

-The PS/2 driver in QMK is using a subsystem that doesn't play well with the pointing device subsystem, which trackball or trackpads use.
-For this reason, split keyboards with a trackpoint and trackball have no support in stock QMK.
+The PS/2 driver in QMK is using a subsystem that doesn't play well with the pointing device subsystem, which trackball and touchpad use.
+For this reason, split keyboards with a trackpoint and trackball/touchpad have no support in stock QMK.

 The `dev-rp2040-combined` branch addresses these issues, but requires a different command than the one above.